 COVID-19 Data in Lindbergh Schools

 The Lindbergh Schools administrative team monitors St. Louis County data, including the number of new COVID-19 cases per 100,000 individuals, transmission rate, and positivity rate, on a daily basis.
 In addition, we are consulting frequently with medical professionals and St. Louis County Department of Public Health leadership.
 We will continue to monitor local data and adjust our phases as often as necessary as we seek to make decisions in the best interest of our students, staff and community.
-For a breakdown of COVID-19 data by school district, visit the Show Me Strong Recovery Plan website.
+For a breakdown of COVID-19 data, visit the Missouri Department of Health and Senior Services website.

-If a student or staff member in a school building tests positive for COVID-19, Lindbergh Schools administration will work directly with the St. Louis County Department of Public Health to begin the contact tracing process and communicate directly with anyone who had direct contact with the individual who tested positive.
+If a student or staff member in a school building tests positive for COVID-19, district administration will work directly with the St. Louis County Department of Public Health to begin the contact tracing process and communicate directly with anyone who had direct contact with the individual who tested positive.

 Lindbergh Schools has compiled guidance from the Harvard Global Health Institute, Kansas State Department of Education, EducationPlus and Show Me Strong Recovery Plan to develop a decision-making matrix for returning students to school.
 This gating criteria and strategy for pandemic resilient teaching and learning will guide our decisions as we navigate our three-phase Green Light plan.